skojaku/qstest/README.txt

-Python codes for the (q, s)-test, a generalised significance test for individual communities in networks.
+Python codes for the (q, s)-test, a significance test for individual communities in networks.

 Please cite